 Animals are not objects

-Much like us, animals are sentient beings and aware of their feelings and emotions.
-Their lives matter to them and they have the same capacity to feel joy and pleasure, as well as pain and suffering.
-Post-Brexit, animals risk losing vital legal protection they get from EU law.
+Much like us, sentient animals are aware of their feelings and emotions.
+Their lives matter to them and they have the same capacity as us to feel joy and pleasure, as well as pain and suffering.
+Legal recognition of sentience is crucial in order to give animals the vital protection they need.

 EU law recognises animals as sentient beings

-Post-Brexit, animals are at risk of losing the vital legal protections that comes with EU law.
+Post-Brexit, animals have lost the vital legal protections that came with EU law.
 We want a #BetterDealForAnimals - a law that creates a duty for all Ministers in the UK to fully regard animal welfare in policy making.

 Animals are not 'goods' and full regard must be given to their welfare to ensure we can continue to change their lives for the better.

-Under EU law animals are recognised as beings with feelings, but what will happen once the UK leaves the European Union?
+Under EU law animals are recognised as beings with feelings, but this hasn't become part of UK law now we've left the European Union.

 We must ensure that animals have the same protection and they are not viewed merely as commodities.

 The recognition that animals are sentient beings, with feelings and emotions, sends a strong message to politicians in both England and Wales.
-Any laws impacting on animals needs to take into account their capacity to suffer.
+Any laws impacting animals need to take into account their capacity to suffer.

 Sadly millions of animals are still being kept in conditions that do not meet their needs.
 However, laws are changing and we are seeing significant improvements in how animals are treated.